neontribe/my-best-life/content/services/redthread-youth-violence-intervention.md

   Royal London, Homerton University Hospital, Queen's Medical Centre (Nottingham), Queen Elizabeth Hospital (Birmingham), Heartlands Hospital (Birmingham)
-quotation: '"You’ve motivated me.
+reviews: [{comment: "You’ve motivated me.
 You’ve been there.
-I knew you knew I could do it and that’s what has made me do it."
-Young person accessing the Youth Violence Intervention Programme '
+I knew you knew I could do it and that’s what has made me do it."}]
 contactExplanation: "If you find yourself in hospital due to youth violence you may be approached by a redthread worker. "
 phone: 0203 744 6888
 website: https://www.redthread.org.uk/what-we-do/
-reviews: []

 ---